How to manage insomnia during pregnancy?

 Choose a comfortable AND customizable pillow

-With a large belly, it's sometimes difficult to find a good sleeping position, so a cervical pillow is ideal for maintaining good alignment between the spine and the nape of the neck.
+With a large belly, it's sometimes difficult to find a good sleeping position: a cervical pillow is ideal for maintaining good alignment between the spine and the nape of the neck.
 Of course, a pillow for pregnant women must also be very comfortable.
 There's nothing more relaxing than resting your head on a soft pillow during pregnancy.
 At Wopilo, for example, you'll find a range ofcomfortable, customizable pillows.
 Firm or soft?
 Thick or thin?
 The choice is yours (and baby's)!

 A pregnancy pillow for sleeping